Vetinar1/DIP/README.md

 ### As a library

 Download the source and compile it using the provided makefile.
-(Simply run `make`.)
+You can do this by imply running `make so`.
 This will create two shared objects libraries (*.so).
 Copy the files CoolCInterface.h and CoolConst.h into your project.
 Include the *.h files in your source code and use the provided functions as necessary.